Frequently Asked Questions

 At a minimum, you should carry with you, your valid passport and your status documents, such as your H-1B Approval Notice.
 Depending on your immigration status, you should also bring the documents that are listed on the travel section of our website.

-FSIS cannot advise you on how to change employers while in H-1B status.
+FSIS cannot advise you on how to change from UM to another employer while in H-1B status.
 You should discuss such employment changes with your new employer.
 Only your new employer or their counsel can advise you.
-You cannot work for another employer based on your University of Michigan H-1B Approval Notice.
-It is not recommended that you end your employment with U-M before your new employer can file your new H-1B petition.
+You cannot work for another employer based on your UM H-1B Approval Notice.

 Unfortunately, the IC cannot advise on taxes.
 You should consult with a reputable tax attorney or accountant to discuss your individual tax situation while in H-1B, TN, E-3 or O-1 status.